 Every strawberry season out here I make sure I buy the fresh strawberries every week and freeze as many as possible.
 I do this so I have them all year long to can.
 Here in Southern California the supply is endless.
 I like the strawberries more than the weather !

 Take your chopped figs, strawberries and lemon put them into your stainless steel pot on a medium flame.
 Bring them to a boil that can not be stirred down.
 Be sure to stir we do not want burn or scorch.

-Bring the batch back to a rolling boil and add your sugar.
+Bring the batch back to a rolling boil.